andrebassi/runner-codes/docs/docusaurus/docs/introduction.md

 ## Open Source

-Runner Codes is **fully open source** under the MIT license.
+Runner Codes is **fully open source** under the MPL-2.0 license.
 The entire codebase, including the CLI, HTTP API, guest runner, and documentation, is available on GitHub.
 We welcome contributions, bug reports, and feature requests from the community.

 **GitHub:** https://github.com/andrebassi/runner-codes